 Study Description of the intervention Outcomes measurement Keefer and Khemani (2011) It is a sort of IC, exploting a scenario where some communes have access to radio stations and some others have not.
 Variation in radio access is exogenous, driven by the nature of media markets in northern Benin.
-Community broadcasters have limited signal strength, so small geographical differences between villages are sufficient to yield large differences in access.
-The main outcome is the proportion of children (from second grade) tested in the village public school who could read sentences and paragraphs.
+Community broadcasters have limited signal strength, so small geographical differences between villages are sufficient to yield large differences in access. grade) tested in the village public school who could read sentences and paragraphs.
 They also measure education inputs and households' education investments.
-The data are from a March 2009 survey of more than 4,000 households and 210 villages, and a literacy test given to 2,100 children in second grade (on average, eight to nine years old) in village schools in Benin.
-The survey was undertaken in 32 of the 77 communes in Benin, all located in the northern part of the country Molina (2013b) The SA implies to give information about the projects through the media and a public forum, in which citizens are told about their rights and entitlements, including the activities they can do to monitor the project and the responsibilities of the executing firm.
+The data are from a March 2009 survey of more than 4,000 households ar 210 villages, and a literacy test given to 2,100 children in Molina (2013b) The SA implies to give information about the projects through the media and a public forum, in which citizens are told about their rights and entitlements, including the activities they can do to monitor the project and the responsibilities of the executing firm.
 A group of beneficiaries composed of interested citizens is constituted and trained to carry out community monitoring activities.
 Additionally periodical public forums are held, bringing together local authorities, neighbors, and representatives from the firm that carries out the specific project.
 In these public forums, the state of the project is explained in detail to the community, which in turn might voice its suggestions and recommendations.
 Commitments are made by the firm, the local government, and project supervisor to solve the problems that may arise during the construction of the project.
 These commitments are monitored by the community, the facilitators from the central government (DNP) and the project The author carries out a retrospective evaluation and uses indicators derived from a household survey instrument about the projects.
 For each project with the CVA programme he looks for similar projects without the program, within the same sector (education, health, water and sanitation), with similar spatial concentration of its population, similar initial estimated timeline of the project and similar resources.
 Additionally he selected projects that were carried out in a non-contiguous community from the same municipality to guarantee same administrative procedures and same responsible local government.
 Using this methodology, he find matches for 10 CVA projects out of the universe of 400 CVA projects.
 He expand the search for similar projects in similar municipalities to add three additional pairs to the final sample.